theforeman/foreman_abrt/README.md

 ### Forwarding the report to the ABRT server

-On the bug report details page you can forward the bug report to an actual ABRT server by clicking the *Forward report* button.
+On the bug report details page you can forward the bug report to an actual ABRT server by clicking the *Send for analysis* button.
 The ABRT server may respond with some information it knows about the bug, such as the list of URLs related to the bug (e.g. Bugzilla link) and list of possible solutions to the problem that caused the bug to occur.